FelixIwer/LastSuperBowlPrimaAbgabe2022/README.md

 ### !!!
-FudgeCore got some Problems, please the Files and Test it on a local Server !!!
+FudgeCore got some Problems, please download the Files and play it on your local Server  !!!

 # LastSuperBowl